fathimakm/learn_security_with-me/README.md

 - Vulnerability: A weakness that can be exploited by a threat

-- **data in use, in transit, or at rest.**
+- **States of data : data in use, in transit, or at rest.**
+    Data: Information that is translated, processed, or stored by a computer

+    Data at rest: Data not currently being accessed

+    Data in transit: Data traveling from one point to another

+    Data in use: Data being accessed by one or more users

+- **Information security (InfoSec)**: The practice of keeping data in all states away from unauthorized users

-- Asset management is the process of tracking assets and the risks that affect them.
+- __Asset management__ is the process of tracking assets and the risks that affect them.
 The idea behind this process is simple: you can only protect what you know you have.

 Restricted is the highest level.
 This category is reserved for incredibly sensitive assets,  like need-to-know information.